This plant has no fragrance

 Pak Choi Overview

-Brassica rapa var. chinensis It’s not as sensitive to heat and cold as Chinese Cabbage, and the striking white petioles and green leaves make it a must for edible landscaping.
+Brassica rapa var. chinensis is a tender biennial plant from the Brassicaceae family, that is often grown as an annual for the edible leaves.
+Commonly known as Pak Choi.
+Pak Choi is not as sensitive to heat and cold as Chinese Cabbage, and the striking white petioles and green leaves make it a must for edible landscaping.
 Can be prone to bolting in hot weather.
 The crisp leaves are slightly mustardy in taste.

 Common problems with Pak Choi